 Special examination may be granted if, as a result of special circumstances, you were or will be unable to sit for an examination on its specified date.

 If you have entered the examination room you shall not be granted a special examination except on the grounds of an unforeseen and non-pre-existing illness arising at the time of the examination as testified by a medical certificate, signed by a qualified medical practitioner.

 In such a case, you must leave the examination within the first 30 minutes of the examination period.
-After an hour, you will no longer be eligible for a special examination and must apply for reasonable adjustment.
+After an hour, you will no longer be eligible for a special examination and must apply for special consideration.

 You may be granted only one special examination for each unit attempt.